 EndeavorRx is a digital therapeutic indicated to improve attention function as measured by computer-based testing in children ages 8-12 years old with primarily inattentive or combined-type ADHD, who have a demonstrated attention issue.
 Patients who engage with EndeavorRx demonstrate improvements in a digitally assessed measure, Test of Variables of Attention (TOVA®), of sustained and selective attention and may not display benefits in typical behavioral symptoms, such as hyperactivity.
 EndeavorRx should be considered for use as part of a therapeutic program that may include clinician-directed therapy, medication, and/or educational programs, which further address symptoms of the disorder.

-Of 538 participants using EndeavorRx, 50 participants (9.3%) experienced treatment-related adverse events (probable, likely), and three participants experienced treatment-related adverse events with the digital control, in studies where a control was used.
-EndeavorRx associated adverse events included frustration (6.1%), headache (1.3%), dizziness (0.6%), emotional reaction (0.4%), nausea (0.4%), and aggression (0.2%).
-There were no serious adverse events.
+No serious adverse events were reported.
+Of 538 participants in trials supporting EndeavorRx authorization, 50 participants (9.3%) experienced treatment-related adverse events (probable, likely), and three participants experienced treatment-related adverse events with the digital control, in studies where a control was used.
+Associated adverse events included frustration (6.1%), headache (1.3%), dizziness (0.6%), emotional reaction (0.4%), nausea (0.4%), and aggression (0.2%).
 All adverse events were generally transient.
 Only 3 events led to device discontinuation, and no subject reported lasting or irreversible effects after discontinuation.

-Rx only: Federal law restricts this device to sale by or on the order of a physician.
+Rx only: Federal law restricts this device to sale by or on the order of a licensed health care provider.
 EndeavorRx should only be used by the patient for whom the prescription was written.
 For medical questions, please contact your child’s healthcare provider.
 If you are experiencing a medical emergency, please dial 911.
 EndeavorRx is not intended to be used as a stand-alone therapeutic and is not a substitution for your child’s medication.

 If your child experiences frustration, emotional reaction, dizziness, nausea, headache, eye-strain, or joint pain while playing EndeavorRx pause the treatment.
 If the problem persists contact your child’s healthcare provider.
 If your child experiences a seizure stop the treatment and contact your child’s healthcare provider.